Hwaseong-si Gyeonggi-do, South Korea Travel Guide

 No specific vaccinations for entry to South Korea for the majority of visitors.

-Consult a travel health clinic 4-6 weeks before your trip for routine vaccinations (MMR, DTaP, Polio, Flu, Hepatitis A/B, Typhoid).
+Consult a travel health clinic 4-6 weeks before your trip for routine vaccinations (MMR, DTaP, Polio, Flu, Hepatitis A and b, Typhoid).
 Je for long stays in rural areas.

 Frequent during spring.
-Look at the forecast, wear a KF94 mask on high pollution days.
+Check the forecast, wear a KF94 mask on high pollution days.

 Wash your hands frequently before eating.

 Foodborne illnesses are rare; choose reputable eateries.
-Most street food is fresh and safe.
+Most street food is crisp and safe.
 Tap water is generally safe to drink, but bottled water is common.
-Sun can be intense; use High-SPF sunscreen, hats, and Sunglasses.
+Sun may be strong; use High-SPF sunscreen, hats, and Sunglasses.
 Hydrate frequently.

 Mosquitoes are present in warmer months.
 Use Insect repellent in parks or coastal areas.